thingsSDK/flasher.thingssdk.com/README.md

 node encodeCred <username> <password>
 ```
 #### Step 2
-Make a GET request to `/v2/authorize`, puttin the encoded string in an `Authorization` header.
+Make a GET request to `/v2/authorize`, putting the encoded string in an `Authorization` header.

 Token will expire after two hours of creation.
 ### Using Token
 To make calls to a protected route, put the token in an `Authorization` header in the form `Bearer: <token>`.

+## Current known issues
+1. Email is not collected, but will be needed.
+Probably use email for username.
+2. This is all only written for a Golden Path.
+Not very much validation or security measures are in place, but please suggest anything you think of!
+3. Probably other stuff I'll think of later when my computer is in another room.